ADTC/vite-plugin-twneat/README.md

 }
 ```

-## How It Works and Details
+## How It Works

-1. The plugin runs a regex and extracts all objects that has the signature `twneat({})`
+1. The plugin uses a regex to extract all objects with the signature `twneat({})`, then generates safelist files using the extracted objects.
-2. The twneat() function just concats the breakpoint with the class, then runs `clsx` over it and passes it to "className" or whatever you are using.
+2. The `twneat()` function concatenates the breakpoint with the classes, then runs `clsx` over it and passes it to `className` or whatever you are using.
-3. All safelist files are placed in a single directory with the original file's directory and filename (slashes replaced with underscore) and then given the extension `.twneat`.
+3. All safelist files are placed in a single directory with the original file's path and filename (slashes replaced with underscores) and then given the extension `.twneat`.
 4. During development, the plugin automatically updates the safelist files when you modify your code.
 During build, it pre-processes all files to generate safelists.
-5. "sm: h-4 p-4" etc. will become "sm:h-4 sm:p-4" but "base: h-4 p-4" becomes "h-4, p-4" - the base is dropped.
+5. `sm: "h-4 p-4"` becomes `sm:h-4 sm:p-4` but `base: "h-4 p-4"` becomes `h-4 p-4` - the `base` is dropped.

+## Important Details

-5. You can't mark the twneat directory as gitignore - tailwind seems to ignore it in tandem when you do that.
+1. You can't add the `twneat` directory in `.gitignore` - Tailwind will ignore it in tandem if you do that.
-6. I have only tested this for react and astro, but not for anything else.
+2. I have only tested this for React and Astro.
 However it should work on any framework.

 ## License